gxavier38/Trussr/README.md

 * Set the filename to the truss .mat file to be loaded.
 * Set check to true if you do not want to analyse a truss that does not meet the project's requirements.
 * Set draw to true if you want to see the truss drawn.

+## Truss Generator
+Use to computationally generate an improved final design based on an initial design